Consideration of Bill, not amended in the Public Bill Committee.

 Again, I stress that this Bill is England-only, but there are such opportunities.
 There is a local housing rate and then there are discretionary housing payments that can be made above that.

-I come to amendment 3, our final amendment.
+I come to amendment 3, the final amendment.
 I fully understand the motivation behind this amendment, which would extend the Bill to housing association landlords—this was the point made by the hon.
 Member for Bath (Wera Hobhouse), I believe.
 However, as I said in Committee, we have some fundamental concerns about this amendment.
 First and foremost, local authorities and housing associations are very different entities.
 Housing associations are private, not-for-profit organisations which make a significant contribution to affordable housing supply.
 I am sure Members will agree that we all want to see more affordable homes built.
 It is therefore vital that housing associations remain in the private sector, so that they can borrow funding free of public sector spending guidelines, to build the affordable housing we so greatly need.
 For that reason, we must avoid imposing any unnecessary control that might risk reversing—

 I am listening carefully to what the Minister is saying.
 It very much stands at odds with the Conservative party policy announced in the run-up to the general election, when it was going to impose right to buy on housing associations.
 How is it that the Conservative party is so happy to remove thousands of houses from the social rental sector when it comes to right to buy, but when it comes to legislation to protect domestic violence victims, suddenly the Conservatives feel that the private sector should not be touched?